cap-js/docs/guides/databases-postgres.md

 If a PostgreSQL service binding exists, the corresponding `DataSource` is auto-configured.

-Alternatively you can [configure the connection data](../java/persistence-services#postgres-connection) of your PostgreSQL database in the _application.yaml_ file explicitly.
+You can also explicitly [configure the connection data](../java/persistence-services#postgres-connection) of your PostgreSQL database in the _application.yaml_ file.
 If you run the PostgreSQL database in a [docker container](#using-docker) your connection data might look like this:

 ```yaml